Epic Games is buying the studio behind Rocket League – TechCrunch

 The whimsical title has been an unlikely smash success.
 Rocket League has more than 57 million players, the studio says.

-Epic owning two of the biggest cross-platform gaming titles is obviously a major boon to the company and a sign that they’re committed to ensuring that the studio’s success continues long after Fortnite downloads slow.
-This is one of their most important acquisitions to date and brings a cash cow exclusive to their games store which is continuing to aggressively pursue exlclusives as it tries to take down one of gaming’s biggest powerhouses.
+Epic owning two of the biggest cross-platform gaming titles is obviously a major boon to the company, and a sign that they’re committed to ensuring that the studio’s success continues long after Fortnite downloads diminish.
+This is one of their most important acquisitions to date and brings a cash cow exclusive to their games store, which is continuing to aggressively pursue exclusives as it tries to take down Valve, one of gaming’s biggest powerhouses.